pooyaho/JavaMatrixCLi/README.md

     Creates a matrix with dimension of height * width.
 Setting width and height are optional

 ### mul [ #store_name ] #name1 #name2
-    Multiplies one matrix to another
+    Multiplies one object to another

-### pow [ #store_name ] #name #integer
+### pow [ #store_name ] #name [#integer|#name]
-    Powers one matrix to the entered number
+    Powers one object to the entered number

 ### rank #name
-    Prints the rank of the matrix
+    Calculates the rank of the object

 ### read #name #file_path
-    Reads matrix from file path and store it with the entered name
+    Reads object from file-path and stores it with the given name

 ### save #name #file_path
-    Stores MatrixName if desired file path
+    Stores object in the given file path

 ### set #name [[#row]][[#col]] [{ #values... }]
-    Fills matrix with values according to values
+    Fills object with values according to values

 ### show #name  [ #name... ]
-    Prints then string representation of the matrix name in console
+    Prints then string representation of the object in console

 ### solve #x #a #b
-    Solves the equation
+    Solves the equation of Ax=b

 ### sub [ #store_name ] #name1 #name2
-    Subtracts one matrix to another
+    Subtracts one object to another

 ### swap #name1 #name2
-    Swaps one matrix to another
+    Swaps two objects

 ### trace #name
-    Prints the trace of the matrix
+    Calculates the trace of the object

 ### trn [ #store_name ] #name
-    Transpose the matrix
+    Transpose the object

 ### var #name [ #value ]
-    Defines a variable with given value
+    Defines a single value with the given value

 ### usage #command_name [ #command_name... ]
     Prints how to use the command_name

 ### help #command_name [ #command_name... ]
     Prints about the command_name
 <br/>
 Best regards
 Pooya Husseini